facebookresearch/VidOSC/README.md

 ### Utils
 + **Clip extraction**: run [data_scripts/preprocess_clip.py](data_scripts/preprocess_clip.py) to extract these clips.
 Make sure to have [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [ffmpeg](https://ffmpeg.org) installed.
 ❗️ Please note that the VidOSC code utilizes pre-processed features, which can be found [here](#before-you-start).
 This clip extraction step is optional and intended for those interested in visualizing specific video clips.
-If you require access to the complete HowToChange videos but are experiencing issues with YouTube downloads, please feel free to [email me](mailto:sherryxue@utexas.edu) for a full copy.
+If you require access to the complete HowToChange videos but are experiencing issues with YouTube downloads, please fill the [form](https://forms.gle/7gmf39H9BKB8Q3vFA) for a full copy.

 + **Pseudo label generation**: Run [data_scripts/pseudo_label.py](data_scripts/pseudo_label.py) to pseudo label training clips with CLIP/VideoCLIP.
 To use VideoCLIP, make sure to have the [MMPT toolkit](https://github.com/facebookresearch/fairseq/tree/main/examples/MMPT) installed.
 🆕❗️[Update July 2024]: We provide preprocessed pseudo labels by VideoCLIP [here](https://drive.google.com/file/d/1YQn7KeRduXeMABBLAP43uNqz8RpOTrI1/view?usp=sharing), where -1=ambiguous, 0=background, 1=initial state, 2=transitioning state, 3=end state.